KateHanSta17/bootcamp-project1-group-2/README.md

 6. **Local Storage**:
 Used to store and retrieve the user's watchlist and disliked movies to avoid showing duplicate suggestions (saveToWatchlist, loadWatchlist, deleteFromList).
 7. **External Libraries**:
-Font Awesome: For using various icons (thumbs-up, thumbs-down, trash can).
+*Font Awesome*: For using various icons (thumbs-up, thumbs-down, trash can).
-Google Fonts: Importing the Roboto font for consistent typography across the app.
+*Google Fonts*: Importing the Roboto font for consistent typography across the app.

 ## License